prikarsartam/prikarsartam.github.io/src/notes/3__quantum_information.md

 connections:
 last_updated: 2025-10-22
 ---
-# Quantum Information: Foundations, Mathematics, and Applications

-## Fundamental Principles

-Quantum information emerges from a profound reorientation: information itself becomes physical and fundamentally constrained.
-Unlike classical information, which is substrate-independent, quantum information is inseparable from the quantum state it inhabits.
-The minimal unit is the **qubit**, a two-dimensional quantum system whose state exists in superposition until measurement.

 > [!IMPORTANT] Core Paradigm Shift
 > Quantum information is not merely encoded in quantum states—it **is** the quantum state.
 Every quantum system carries a finite, bounded amount of information, and this constraint generates the defining phenomena of quantum mechanics: complementarity, entanglement, and irreversibility.
 Motivated by John Wheeler's "it from bit" vision, modern quantum information theory treats the finite information content of a system as foundational [Information-Theoretic Foundations of Quantum Theory](http://www.iqoqi-vienna.at/research/brukner-group/information-theoretic-foundations-of-quantum-theory).